overview/js-mass-upload/README.md

 Let's portray an example web service in which the user owns a bunch of folders.
 For each folder, the user owns some files.

-Let's give each file a [GUID](http://en.wikipedia.org/wiki/Globally_unique_identifier) based on its filename, size and lastModified time.
+Let's give each file a [GUID](http://en.wikipedia.org/wiki/Globally_unique_identifier) based on its filename, size and lastModifiedDate.

 Let's also assume we want to be able to resume uploads.
 We can't do that with multipart/form-data; instead, we'll upload raw binary blobs.